 She kept this poster in front of her eyes all day and night to remind herself of her goal.

-Apart from that, Apala’s father, Amitabh Mishra, an army colonel, claims that after studying for 8 to 10 hours, he used to play table tennis with Apala for 30 to 40 minutes every day to relieve the stress of studies.
+Apart from that, Apala’s father, Amitabh Mishra, an army colonel, claims that after studying for 8 to 10 hours, he used to play table tennis with Apala for 30 to 40 minutes every day to relieve the stress of his studies.

 In the UPSC examination, Dr. Apala Mishra came in ninth place.
 Her achievement is noteworthy because she passed the UPSC exam on her third attempt.
 Her first attempt, however, was a failure.

 She wants to help the country by improving foreign policy.
-She studied BDS in the beginning of her career, but she later decided to prepare for civil service in order to serve the country on a global scale.
+She studied BDS at the beginning of her career, but she later decided to prepare for civil service in order to serve the country on a global scale.

 Dr. Apala Mishra had already volunteered to serve her country as a dentist.

 The UPSC top performer believes that she should take action in order to make significant, positive changes.
 In 2018, she made the decision to study for the civil service exam in order to serve the country.

 If you want to prepare for UPSC, Apala believes you need to keep moving forward with a better strategy.
 She claims that you will not be able to reach your destination unless you try every day.
 Hard work, the right strategy, answer writing practice, maximum revision, and a positive attitude, according to him, pave the way to success.